-There are two types of photosynthetic processes: oxygenic photosynthesis and anoxygenic photosynthesis.
-Oxygenic photosynthesis is the most common and is seen in plants, algae and cyanobacteria.
+There are two types of photosynthesis: oxygenic and anoxygenic.
+They both follow very similar principles, but the former is the most common and is seen in plants, algae and cyanobacteria.

-During oxygenic photosynthesis, light energy transfers electrons from water (H2O) to carbon dioxide (CO2), which produces carbohydrates.
-In this transfer, the CO2 is "reduced," or receives electrons, and the water becomes "oxidized," or loses electrons.
-Ultimately, oxygen is produced along with carbohydrates.
+During oxygenic photosynthesis, light energy transfers electrons from water (H2O) taken up by plant roots to CO2 to produce carbohydrates.
+In this transfer, the CO2 is "reduced," or receives electrons, and the water is "oxidized," or loses electrons.
+Oxygen is produced along with carbohydrates.

 6CO2 + 12H2O + Light Energy → C6H12O6 + 6O2 + 6H2O